katalyst-labs-os/katalyst-core/README.md

 We are looking for contributors to help us grow our community's open dataset.
 If you'd like to contribute Cadquery or Build123d code, please [do so here](https://discord.gg/8BuBk8yuvw).

+The simplest way to use KATALYST is through the [web UI](https://katalyst-labs.com).

 ## Installation

 Conda is mainly use to isolate the environment and dictate the python version.
 For the dependencies, we use pip.